kl2karpenko/MateJestTesting/task.md

 ### Unit testing with JEST
 1. Create a function that will return if number is prime.
-Test it on 3-4 different cases
+Test it on 3-4 different cases.
 2. Create a function that returns factorial.
 Test it on 2 different cases + test on null and undefined (should return error)
 3. Add a coverage to the project, to define if all files covered with tests

 ### Mock functions
 Test the previous functions with mock testing -> https://jestjs.io/docs/en/mock-functions

 ### Try BDD – поведенческие тесты кода
 https://learn.javascript.ru/testing
 1. Create a function that will count an empty strings in array, and returns it's number.
 2. Try first write test for the function